periode/thesis/communications/ia/submission.md

 ## notes

-this contribution looks at how the early communities of AI development have built up a series of narratives around the power of language, and particularly logical language
+this contribution looks at how the early communities of AI development have built up a series of narratives around the power of language, and particularly logical language, and how assumptions about form and content allowed the development of modern computation and contemporary artificial intelligence.

 ### part on lisp itself, what it makes it special as a computer

-list processing, abstracting away details, functions-as-data, eliza
+list processing, abstracting away details, functions-as-data, eliza, tree-like structure

 ### the socio-historical context